-Causes and Sources of Pollution - What are the watershed water quality problems and threats?
+- Causes and Sources of Pollution: Identify the watershed’s water quality problems and threats.

-Technical and Financial Assistance - How are you going to pay for the implementation of the plan and what technical assistance will be needed?
+- Technical and Financial Assistance: Describe how you will pay for the implementation of the plan and what technical assistance will be needed.
 Who are your partners, how have they committed to assist?

-Schedule - How long will it take to achieve your goals?
-Develop a schedule for implementing the management measures identified in earlier steps.
+- Schedule: Develop a schedule for implementing the management measures and outreach program identified in earlier steps.

-Performance Criteria - How will you know you are successful?
-Is progress being made toward attaining water quality standards by meeting milestones?
-Create criteria that can be used to establish benchmarks that will demonstrate the amount of progress being made towards achieving the plan’s water quality goals.
+- Performance Criteria: Create criteria that can be used to establish benchmarks that will demonstrate the amount of progress being made towards achieving the plan’s water quality goals.

-Monitoring - How will you measure your success over time?
-Develop a monitoring program that will be used to collect data to assess against benchmark criteria in order to determine when load reductions have been sufficiently achieved to meet water quality standard
+- Monitoring: Develop a monitoring program that will be used to collect data to assess against benchmark criteria in order to determine when load reductions have been sufficiently achieved to meet water quality goals.

 Note: 2013 EPA guidance allows for alternatives to nine-element watershed based plans under specific conditions if they adequately meet guidance requirements and are approved by EPA.